Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models: Design Space of

-Previously in this section, we derived two algorithms that do not rely on the gradient of objective.
-Though we do not assume the true objective is differentiable, when a differentiable objective predictor is available, leveraging its gradient as guidance is still a feasible option.
+Previously in this section, we derived two algorithms that do not rely on the gradient of the objective.
+Though we do not assume the true objective is differentiable, leveraging its gradient as guidance is still a feasible option when a differentiable objective predictor is available.
 Therefore, in what follows, we propose a novel gradient-based training-free guidance for discrete flow models, which also fits into the \ouralg framework as a special case with $K=1$.

-In a discrete flow model, sampling from the conditional distribution $p(\boldsymbol{x} \mid y)$ requires the conditional rate matrix $R_t(\boldsymbol{x}_t, \cdot \mid y)$. \cite{nisonoff2024unlocking} derived the relation between the conditional and unconditional rate matrix: